Perfect Homemade Crust for Pumpkin Pie

 7. Create decorations (optional).
 Roll excess dough into a ⅛“ thick disk.
 Use a paring knife to cut out decorative shapes like leaves.
 Place decorations in the freezer to chill alongside the pie crust.

-8. Blind bake the crust.
-Place chilled pie crust and decorative leaves on a sheet tray.
-Line crust with parchment paper, fill with pie weights such as dried beans, and bake at 375°F.
+Preheat oven to 375°F. Place chilled pie crust and decorative leaves on a sheet tray.
+Line crust with parchment paper, fill with pie weights such as dried beans, and bake in the preheated oven.

 Bake leaves for 5 - 10 minutes until golden brown, then remove and set aside.